 Why animal rights law?
 The welfare of animals has been on moral, social, and legal agenda since the 19th century, and many countries have made significant progress in passing animal welfare legislation.
 The concept of animal rights as such has also existed for many years but has received less attention for a variety of reasons, including its fundamental challenge to the view of animals as property.
 Perhaps as a result there is relatively little solid legal work on the understanding and promotion of animal rights—what they might look like, and how to deal with the social and economic consequences.
 Our Centre wants to remedy this situation.

-research and publish in the field of animal rights law, exploring and developing the key themes;
+researches and publishes in the field of animal rights law, exploring and developing the key themes;

 Please note that the Cambridge Centre for Animal Rights Law is an independent centre, not a Law Faculty centre.